julianschick/sclv2025/README.md

-**Live-Tracking for Schimmelcup 2025** with OGN WebViewer (ogn.cloud) and Glidertracker (glidertracker.org).
-Only the latter really worked.
+**Live-Tracking for Schimmelcup 2025** with Glidertracker (glidertracker.org) and OGN WebViewer (ogn.cloud).
+Only the first one really worked.

 ### Glidertracker